friends-of-tutorials/securely-transfer-messages/README.md

 [![No cryptography](/images/hybrid_cryptography_2.png)](/images/hybrid_cryptography_2.png)

 **Please note:** Although this variant is easier to implement than version 1, it should be considered that this type of transmission does not regard to the rules of authenticity.
-It is possible that this message could be intercepted and filled with own content by the attacker.
+It is possible that this message could be intercepted and filled with own content by attackers.
 In order to keep the authenticity, I recommend to additionally sign the sent message.

 ##### 2.2.3.2 Advantages